andrei-alexandrov/sports-match/README.md

 This is my own project idea created in collaboration with my colleague Tina Groshkova.
-It is our final project from the IT talents training camp.
+It is our final project from the IT talents training camp 2023.

 ## User guide
 1. Edit your profile.